fish98/CAShift/README.md

 1. [The CAShift Dataset Collection Framework](./Dataset/)
 2. [The CAShift Benchmarking Baselines](./Benchmark/)

-To directly use the CAShift dataset, please directly visit our [shared online drive](https://drive.google.com/drive/folders/1aOMeSFq80IZAvfCstnQW33p5rA6EurcZ?usp=sharing)
+To directly use the CAShift dataset, please directly visit our [shared online drive](https://smu-my.sharepoint.com/:f:/g/personal/jcyu_2022_phdcs_smu_edu_sg/El02T_OyFTRHoVEd4mEExD8B3MkrV4wgXkv4IEDLHjqh6g?e=4DZAdT)

 The environment setup instructions and detailed usage guidance can be found in the README files located within each corresponding subdirectory.

 ## Community Contributions

-We welcome all contributions to improve our dataset, including but not limited to adding new cloud applications, introducing new attack scenarios, and contributing additional baselines, etc. Feel free to submit a pull request :)
+We welcome all contributions to improve our dataset, including but not limited to adding new cloud applications, introducing new attack scenarios, and contributing additional baselines etc. Feel free to submit a pull request :)

 ## Citation

-Cite as below if you find this repository is helpful to your project:
+Cite as below if you find this repository helpful to your project:

 ```
 @article{yu2025cashift,